lmammino/loige.co/astro/src/content/posts/2022-08-09_invite-only-microsites-with-nextjs-and-airtable/index.md

     // In case of error we return either a 401 or a 500 error:
     // - if the code was not found we return 401
-    // - otherwise we return a generic 500 server error const e = (err as Error)
+    // - otherwise we return a generic 500 server error const e = err as Error
+    res
-    res.status(e.message === 'Invite not found' ?
-401 : 500).json({ error: e.message })
+      .status(e.message === 'Invite not found' ?
+401 : 500)
+      .json({ error: e.message })
   }
 }
 ```

 A few things to note here:

 - The API endpoint is now live at `http://localhost:3000/api/rsvp`.
 - This API receives 2 pieces of information: the invite code as a query string parameter and the `coming` field in the request body (encoded as a JSON object with just the `coming` field).
 - This API is a `PUT` endpoint.
 We are receiving some partial data to update a record so it makes sense to use PUT.
 - We are not being entirely _RESTful_ (mostly for simplicity).
 If we wanted to be _RESTful_ we should have created a `PUT` endpoint on the `/api/invite/{code}` path.
 This is possible in Next.js but it's slightly more involved, so I went for a simpler solution (since this is a small pet project).

 ### `useInvite` hook version 2